zuplo/docs/docs/articles/monetization-pricing-page.md

 ## 1/ Create a Stripe Pricing Table

-A Stripe Pricing Table is a collection of Stripe Products that you want to show to your customers and accept payments for.
+A Stripe Pricing Table is a collection of Stripe Products that you will create a checkout session for.
+This checkout will be seamlessly integrated into your API documentation.

 To create one, go back to the Stripe Dashboard and in the **Product Catalog** page, click on the **Pricing Table** tab, and then **Create pricing table**.